planetfederal/desktop-documentation/docs/source/install/uninstall.rst

 * ``/Library/Boundless``
 * ``/Applications/Boundless``

+A utility for removing Boundless Desktop is available on Boundless Connect.

 ..
 Note::

    Both in Windows and Mac OS X, all user's configuration and settings (for example, QGIS settings and plugins) will be preserved for future installations of `Boundless Desktop`.